xiang9156/ipop-gvpn-scale-test/scale/README.md

-forward <port\>|Instruct one node to run a forwarding program using port _port_. run [list/all] |Instruct nodes to run the _list_ of, or _all_, IPOP-nodes. kill [list/all]|Instruct nodes to run the _list_ of, or _all_, IPOP-nodes. quit           |Quit this program.
+forward <port\>|Instruct one node to run a forwarding program using port _port_. run [list/all] |Instruct nodes to run the _list_ of, or _all_, IPOP-nodes. kill [list/all]|Instruct nodes to run the _list_ of, or _all_, IPOP-nodes. mem [list/all] |Get the memory utilization of ipop-tincan on _list_ of, or _all_, IPOP-nodes. iperf          |Test the network throughput between two nodes through virtual link or direct link.
+Enter "iperf help" for detailed usage in scale.bash. ping           |Test the network delay between two nodes through virtual link or direct link.
+Enter "ping help" for detailed usage in scale.bash. quit           |Quit this program.

 NOTE: "Nodes" are defined as the physical/virtual computers in this testbed.
 "IPOP-nodes" are instances of the IPOP software running in a LXC container (one IPOP-node per LXC container).